-Abington Memorial Hospital’s Institute for Metabolic and Bariatric Surgery
+Jefferson Abington Hospital’s Institute for Metabolic and Bariatric Surgery

 You’re ready for a healthier new body and lifestyle.
 You want to learn as much as you can about weight loss surgery to get there.
 Our respected, recognized program offers a comprehensive approach and features a full range of services, including ongoing support – with lifetime follow-up care – plus counseling, an exercise program and nutrition plans.
 As a patient, you will benefit from the most advanced surgical options, many of them minimally invasive laparoscopic and robotic procedures, to reduce the recovery time of conventional surgery.
-Learn more today at one of our information sessions.
+Learn more by attending an information session online.
 It’s the first step to a healthier new you.

 What makes a good Surgical Weight Loss Candidate?